Enter your postcode to compare companies Compare international removal companies

 Final moving to Spain costs can depend on several factors including the weight, size and insurance costs of your load.
 The shipping method that you choose will also have a substantial influence on the final cost.

-Air freight is significantly more expensive than road or shipping freight, as the cost is calculated by weight.
-If you're only moving a small amount of goods to Spain, this might not be an issue.
+Air Freight is significantly more expensive than road or shipping freight, as the cost is calculated by weight.
+If you're only moving a small number of goods to Spain, this might not be an issue.
 Keep in mind the fact that air freight will need to be professionally packed to meet safety standards.

 You may be able to cut costs by de-cluttering and selling goods before replacing them once you have made the move.
-Don’t forget that you are likely to incur costs such as insurance, taxes, custom fees and duties as well as quarantine inspections.
-Plus, remember the easier it is for a removal company to gain access to your home, the less you are likely to pay.
+This saves on the amount you ship over, impacting your costs.
+Don’t forget that you are likely to incur costs such as insurance, taxes, customs fees and duties as well as quarantine inspections.

-It’s vital that you do your research on Spanish customs regulations in advance of your journey, so let's cover the basics.
+It’s vital that you do your research on Spanish customs regulations ahead of your journey so that you're not hit with any surprise costs, incur fines or face legal implications.

-Most goods can be taken into the country without Spanish customs formalities if you have paid tax or VAT when you purchased the goods, or if you have owned them for more than six months.
-There are no duty charges on personal goods that you have owned for at least three months, or six if you’re a non-EU resident.
+Most goods can be taken into the country without Spanish customs formalities if you have paid tax or VAT when you purchased the goods.
+There are also no duty charges on personal goods that you have owned for at least six months if you’re a non-EU resident.

 Place the heaviest items towards the bottom of each box so lighter goods can be rested on top.
 Use bubble wrap to protect breakable items and deploy pillows and blankets to avoid damaging furniture.